Ashwin2397/FRMPlanner/Notes/Functionality.md

     * End (v2)
         * A simple btn to stop the timer
 ## Each Reading Page
-    * Upon completion, user will add tags to best describe reading (v3)
+    * The title of the reading
+    * The intensity of the reading
+    * The Learning Objectives
-    * each reading will be accompanied by a thread for users to add comments or ask questions for other users to ask (v3)
+    * A Thread for users to add comments or ask questions for other users to ask (v3)
-    *
+    * Upon completion:
+        - User will add tags to best describe reading (v3) -

 ## Each Reading Component(on schedule page)
     * Color of component based on the "intensity" level